shirlysteph/woodd-jowo22/index.md

 Jönköping University, Sweden, August 15-19, 2022.

-{% include figure.html img="ijgi.png" alt="intro image here" caption="Image via paper from International Journal of Geo-Information" width="75%" %}
+{% include figure.html img="ijgi.png" alt="intro image here" caption="Image via paper from International Journal of Geo-Information (Paper - Implementation of FAIR Principles for Ontologies in the Disaster Domain: A Systematic Literature Review)" width="75%" %}

 There is an increasing interest in semantically integrating diverse and heterogeneous hazard data-sets, along with representing hazard information in knowledge graphs.
 However, there are still significant deficiencies in state-of-the-art ontologies that can represent and connect hazard data across independent sources and variant schemas, for example,